estebanmunchjones2019/react-hooks-article/readme.md

 Heads up!
 If you'r gonna use the following snippets in production code, make sure you test it thoroughly, because it's an experimental hook 🧪.

+If you find the next pieces of code buggy, please submit a PR so we can improve it! 🚀

 ````javascript
 // /src/hooks-store/store.js